qiany21/ECE387_Embedded_System_Project/README.rst

 | Important:
 |
-| if you have PCF8574T and HD44780 separated and you solder them together by yourself, it is most likely you can set the address of the device.
+| If you have PCF8574T and HD44780 separated and you solder them together by yourself, it is most likely you can set the address of the device.
 In this case, change PCF8574_ADDRBASE in pcf8574.h to match the address you set.

 lcdpcf8574
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This LCD library includes some functions to control and write to the LCD.
+Two additional methods that help users program the LCD have been added.
+1. void lcd_clear(int line)
+| This method clears a given line.
+There was only one method to clear the whole screen, and that is not helpful.

+2. void lcd_puti(int i)
+| This method prints a given integer onto the LCD.
+There were methods to print char and string onto the LCD.
+This method helps when we want to print the loop control variable or something else that is an integer type.

+| Important:
+|
+| If you are using an LCD with diffrent size, please make changes to LCD_LINES, LCD_DISP_LENGTH, LCD_WRAP_LINES in lcdpcf8574.h so that those parameters match your LCD display.

 Note UART has nothing to do with the I2C LCD module, it is designed for debugging purpose.